fenymufyd/learn-javanese-word-frequency/README.md

-# learn Javanese (script + language) and Javanese word frequency
 Learn Javanese (basa Jawa) and Javanese script (aksara Jawa) by memorizing them with Anki.
-Word frequency table also provided
+Word frequency table also provided in .csv and .txt

 # How to install and learn?
 * Install Anki if you havent already